Aerolab/tutorial-navigator/docs/tutorials/frontned/AngularJS.md

 #### 9. Sit back and relax

 Now it's time to sit back, relax and open a beer.
-You've implemented Login and Signup with Auth0 and AngularJS
+You've implemented Login and Signup with Auth0 and AngularJS.

+#### Extra Extra

+We've learnt how to configure AngularJS with Auth0's module and a popup for Signing in.

+If you want to learn how to implement this with redirect, [you can read here](https://github.com/auth0/auth0-angular/blob/master/docs/widget.md)

+If you want to implement your custom Signin and Signup form, [you can read here](https://github.com/auth0/auth0-angular/blob/master/docs/jssdk.md)